 The OISS also acts as a liaison with the U.S. Department of Homeland Security (DHS) to ensure University-wide legal compliance with government immigration regulations and reporting requirements.
 Please feel free to contact the OISS by phone 646.592.4203 or email.

 Form I-765 is used to apply for different types of work permission.
 Students in F-1 status use Form I-765 to apply for Optional Practical Training (OPT).
-Starting 09/17/2018, USCIS will only accept the 05/31/18 edition.
-Until then, you can use the 07/17/17 edition.
-You can find the edition date at the bottom of the page on the form and instructions.
+Effective 09/17/2018, USCIS will only accept the version which expires on 05/31/2020.
+You can find the expiration date on the top right corner of the form.

 The Student and Exchange Visitor Information System (SEVIS) is funded by the student and exchange visitor I-901 fee.
 Currently, new F-1 students pay $200 and J-1 Exchange Visitors pay $180.
 The Department of Homeland Security (DHS) proposes to adjust fees charged by the Student and Exchange Visitor Program (SEVP) to individuals and organizations.
 DHS proposes to raise the fee for Student and Exchange Visitor Information System (SEVIS) Form I-901, Fee Remittance for Certain F, J, and M Nonimmigrants, for nonimmigrants seeking to become academic (F visa) or vocational (M visa) students from $200 to $350.
 For most categories of individuals seeking to become exchange (J visa) visitors, DHS proposes to increase the fee from $180 to $220.